-Larry Kotch: Yeah, so I guess it kind of a lot of the stuff we’ve touched upon.
+Larry Kotch: Yeah, so I guess it’s kind of a lot of the stuff we’ve touched upon.
 But effectively we were looking around and we… the way it started is my co-founder, Jonathan, he was working in a consultancy that only used freelancers – but, so, very high level.
 So, they were going against people like Bain and McKinsey and things like that.
 And they were bidding for million pound consultancy projects and venture projects.
-And they were using very experience people around the world who were either tired of consulting – just applying a margin – and so we thought that’s a really good model.
+And they were using very experienced people around the world who were either tired of consulting – just applying a margin – and so we thought that’s a really good model.
 It seems to be working.

 They were undercutting all the big guys quite significantly and winning a lot of big clients, like blue chip clients.
 So, we saw this as a very cool model.
 But we sort of thought, okay, this is working at this level, is there a way that this can work at a SME level.
-And if we were to pick an area out of the professional services, what should we pick, and we picked digital because it’s currently the most confusing for SMEs.
+And if we were to pick an area out of the professional services, what should we pick?
+And we picked digital because it’s currently the most confusing for SMEs.

 Joe: And the demand – everybody needs it.
 Everybody knows they need it.
 But they don’t really know how to do it.